 For mobile welding points, an “Elephant Trunk” type exhaust can be moved near the weld to capture the fumes before it reaches the welder’s breathing zone.
 Special care must be taken on this type of exhaust not to place the exhaust’s opening so close to the weld point that it interferes with the inert gas shield around the weld itself.
-The inert gas must be maintained so that the weld is not oxidized.
+The inert gas must be maintained so that the weld is not oxidized resulting in defective welds.

-Whether the paint booth is a walk-in type or bench top, a backdraft system is the appropriate means to draw the particulates and solvents away from the worker’s breathing zone and into the ventilation system.
-It Is important to maintain a minimum airflow at the worker’s position—called the “capture velocity.”
+Whether the paint booth is a walk-in type of benchtop, a backdraft system is the appropriate means to draw the particulates and solvents away from the worker’s breathing zone and into the ventilation system.
+It is important to maintain a minimum airflow at the worker’s position—called the “capture velocity.”
 This rate of airflow for general purposes should be at least 75 to 100 feet per minute.
-It is also critical that the spray operator not stand in the airflow’s stream between the spray gun and the exhaust.
-This will result in drawing the paint emissions into his breathing zone and actually increasing exposure.
+It is also critical that the booth operator not stand in the airflow’s stream between the spray gun and the exhaust.
+This will result in drawing the paint emissions into his breathing zone and actually increasing that person’s exposure.

 Saws and Grinders

 For portable saws and grinders, some equipment is actually designed with an attached local exhaust.
 This is very effective when the exhaust is located in the air stream of the particulates.
 (You’re using the particles’ momentum to aid in its capture).
-It is also beneficial because it uses a small volume of air—saving heat and electricity.
+It is also beneficial because it uses a small volume of air—saving heat, air conditioning, and electricity.